-Uber Riders Can’t Stand All the Air Fresheners
+Uber’s Drivers and Riders Are Locked in a Pine-Scented Battle

-When Kirsten Shultz slid into a Lyft and noticed several air fresheners shoved around the vehicle, she was nervous that it might become a problem.
-Shultz, a sex educator from Madison, WI, has asthma and is sensitive to smells.
+When Kirsten Schultz slid into a Lyft and noticed several air fresheners shoved around the vehicle, she was nervous that it might become a problem.
+Schultz, a sex educator from Madison, Wisconsin, has asthma and is sensitive to smells.
 She’d hailed the ride to travel just a few miles from a conference at Stanford University back to her hotel, but it was not long before the overpowering smell of the air fresheners began to make her feel sick.

-“I had the window by me down, trying to get as much clean non-freshened air as I could,” Schultz says.
-“About halfway through the ride, I realized I am going to throw up.”
+“I had the window by me down, trying to get as much clean, nonfreshened air as I could,” Schultz says.
+“About halfway through the ride I realized, I am going to throw up.”
 She says she spent 10 minutes gagging before the driver realized what was happening.
 He pulled over, and Schultz lurched out, vomiting on the sidewalk less than a block from her hotel.

-Shultz’s predicament is an extreme case of how people react to the car fresheners commonly found in Lyfts and Ubers.
-Often, ride-share customers consider the chemical smells of scented trinkets like Little Trees a mere fruity nuisance.
+Schultz’s predicament is an extreme case of how people react to the car fresheners commonly found in Lyfts and Ubers.
+Many ride-share customers consider the chemical smells of scented trinkets like Little Trees a mere fruity nuisance.
 Some might even like them.
-But for many people, those little cardboard evergreens are a more serious problem.
+But for a lot of people, those little cardboard evergreens are a more serious problem.

-Responses to two surveys in the early and mid 2000s suggest that air fresheners trouble 19 percent of Americans with headaches, breathing difficulties, or other health issues.
-Recently, hundreds of ride-share customers have begun posting on social media about car fresheners causing similar problems, including triggering their asthma, and, in instances like Schultz’s, forcing them to leave their lunch on the sidewalk.
+Responses to two surveys in the early and mid-2000s suggest that air fresheners trouble 19 percent of Americans with headaches, breathing difficulties, or other health issues.
+Recently, hundreds of ride-share customers have begun posting on social media about car fresheners causing similar problems, including triggering their asthma, and in instances like Schultz’s, forcing them to leave their lunch on the sidewalk.

-In 2009, a study found that 19 percent of Americans report “adverse health effects” from air fresheners.
-Recently, hundreds of riders have posted on social media about car fresheners giving them headaches, making it difficult for them to breathe, or, in instances like Schultz’s, forcing them to leave their lunch on the sidewalk.

 As Uber and Lyft battle it out to corner the ride-share market, both have taken steps to improve the rider experience.
 Uber has gone to great lengths recently to allow its customers to customize their rides.
 Last week, the company rolled out a controversial new “quiet mode” button that riders can click to signal they don’t want to talk for the duration of the journey.
 Passengers can also sync their phone to play their own music.